wp-plugins/aspexi-facebook-like-box-sidebox/readme.txt

 = Where do I find settings page in Admin? =

-Simply go to Appearance -> Facebook Like Box Sidebox
+Simply go to Appearance -> Facebook Like Box Sidebox.

 = Can I use my custom Facebook button image? =